 7. Review and submit.
 Double-check every field.
 Errors or missing documents are the most common reason for delays or rejection.

-8. Wait for FTA processing.
 The FTA reviews your application and either approves it, requests additional information, or rejects it.
 The typical processing time is 15 to 20 business days.
-In practice, straightforward applications with complete documentation are often processed faster.
+In practice, applications with complete documentation are often processed faster.

 Documents You Need for VAT Registration